 Custom printed yard sign Review and compare offers online Disclosure forms Personal concierge Rush service (draft in 12 hours) Call forwarding Contract and form review with a broker

 |$349 upfront + 1% at closing (min. $999)

 |Gold package, plus:

 Houzeo is a nationwide company that offers four different pricing plans.
 Most are poor value for money, with the cheapest Bronze plan providing only a three-month listing and just six photos.
 Both of the premium plans will set you back a costly $999.
 Only the Silver plan, at $399, is comparable to what other companies offer, although the six-month listing term is still on the low side.

-While Houzeo mostly has good reviews online, there are some serious complaints.
+While Houzeo mostly has good reviews online about its customer service, there are some serious complaints.
 Some customers said they felt pressured to provide positive reviews, while others complained that their listings contained errors — such as being posted to the wrong MLS or displaying the wrong list price.
 Difficulty contacting customer service was also a common theme of negative Houzeo reviews.

 The one positive we can say about Houzeo is that its online platform makes it easy to create your listing and manage showings.
 However, for most sellers, that benefit doesn't outweigh the risks.

 - FSBO.com is an established brand with a nationwide footprint.

 - Buyers on this platform are specifically looking to purchase FSBO homes.